Rhoxio/adjective-frontend/README.md

-# adjective-frontend
-Main Javascript stuff for Adjective.
+Main files for the Sdjective front-end stuff.